-Did you know that there’s instruments all around you?
+Did you know that there are instruments all around you?

 Whether it’s a bottle, a coin, or a salt shaker, all of these objects make unique sounds.

 These sounds can be integrated into a musical production.

 I created this track using the sounds of a bucket and a bowl.
 The bowl produced a ringing sound which I used harmonically.
 I hope you enjoy it!

 Do you have a smartphone?
 If so, that should work perfectly for your recording needs.
 Try capturing some sounds using a recording app.
 Experiment with the position of your microphone and see what gives you a better sound.
 Now email yourself the files so you can download them onto a computer.

 Download the sound recordings onto your computer.
 Next, you’ll want to isolate the sounds you captured into individual files.